 The adversary for student loan discharge is ordinarily not included in the fee your bankruptcy attorney charged.

 Instead, if you want to get rid of your student loan debt, you’ll likely have to pay your bankruptcy attorney a second fee to file the adversary.re

 Click here to read the Complete Guide to Discharging Student Loans in Bankruptcy.

 Can you include student loans in a chapter 7?

 You have to put your student loan debt in a chapter 7.
-They have to be included because they are debts.
-And you’re required to list all debts on your bankruptcy paperwork.
+The Bankruptcy Code requires you to list all of your debts on your bankruptcy paperwork.
 (You have to do the same in a chapter 13 bankruptcy as well.)

 Both federal and private loans are the type of debt that is not automatically discharged.

 Can student loans be discharged in chapter 7 bankruptcy?

 You can discharge student loans in a chapter 7 case.
 But it’s not automatic.
-You have to open a lawsuit asking the court to discharge your student loans as an undue hardship.
+Bankruptcy laws require you open a lawsuit asking the court to discharge your student loans as an undue hardship.